draeder/p2pmesh/README.md

     ```
     You can run multiple instances of this script to simulate multiple Node.js peers.
 They will connect to the same signaling server and can interact with browser peers.

-4.  **Run the Signaling Optimization Demo:**

-    To see the signaling optimization in action:
-    ```bash
-    node examples/signaling-optimization-demo.js
-    ```
-    This demo creates multiple peers and shows how signaling is optimized to reduce server load.

 ## Signaling Server

 The included WebSocket signaling server provides production-ready features: